cisagov/ScubaGear/README.md

 **YAML AAD Configuration File Syntax and Examples**

-**Aad** defines the AAD specific variables to specify user, group, and role exclusions that are documented exemptions to select conditional access policies (CAP) in the AAD configuration policy baselines.
+**AAD** - Defines the AAD specific variables to specify user, group, and role exclusions that are documented exemptions to select conditional access policies (CAP) in the AAD configuration policy baselines.
 Users, groups, and roles are specified by their respective Universally Unique Identifier (UUID) in the tenant.
 This variable set is only needed if the agency has documented CAP exemptions.

 **CapExclusions** - Supports both a Users and Groups list with each entry representing the UUID of a user or group that is approved by the agency to be included in a conditional access policy assignment exclusion.
 Adding an entry to this variable will prevent ScubaGear from failing the policy assessment due to the presence of the users and groups in an exclusion.